AesenV/LibShapeDraw/README.md

 [github.com/AesenV/LibShapeDraw-1.7](https://github.com/AesenV/LibShapeDraw-1.7).
 Anyone is free to open an issue.

-If you're more the type for live support, ping aesen on the VoltIRC or freenode IRC networks.
-There's bound to be a #augment or #libshapedraw eventually, so try joining those channels for a bit of coordination.
+If you're more the type for live support, ping aesen on the FreeNode IRC, or join the #augment channel there.